 These changes represent an important break with the past.
 During the 1950s and 60s, the trend in Athens was to emulate French cooking.
 It was a time when so many Greek recipes were “fused” with French culinary traditions – think dishes made with béchamel and crème fraîche.
 During the ’90s, culinary fashion saw a minimalist, European style of cooking take hold.
 This development was connected with the then rise in the standard of living and the boom days of the Athens stock market.
 As local prices rose and spending power increased, the Athens restaurant industry tried to build up the image of a European capital that was keeping up with international dining trends.

-In the wake of the 2008 economic crisis, though, there was shift towards rediscovering Greek cuisine.
+In the wake of the 2008 economic crisis, though, there was a shift towards rediscovering Greek cuisine.
 Creative Greek cooking became the new trend and Athenians became interested in trying out local products and exploring the traditional regional cuisines of Greece.
 Contemporary tavernas, like Seychelles in Keramikos, opened with success, offering a modern spin on the traditional, old-fashioned style of the past.
 Even more striking was the comeback of old-school establishments like the kafeneio, of which To Laini is a great example, and the pantopolio, a food shop that stocks all the basics as well as specialties like cheese, olives, cured fish and meat, and also serves a few simple dishes prepared in house.
 This style of simple eateries represents exactly what is popular right now – the use of local produce and ingredients to make simple yet tasty and hearty food that’s sold at affordable prices.

 The new look that Greeks are taking at their own cuisine is also giving them a renewed confidence in promoting it beyond Greece’s borders.
 One of the interesting side effects of Greece’s recent economic struggles is that a cadre of educated young people, after being laid off from their jobs, went back to their family’s farms or traditional food businesses and helped them modernize by producing high-quality, smartly packaged artisanal products, many of which are now being exported to larger markets in Europe and beyond.
 As a result, Greece’s profile as a culinary destination has also been on the rise.
 These days, tourists are not just visiting Athens for its historical sites but also to learn about and enjoy the local food and wine developments.
 Just as Greeks are rediscovering their culinary roots, the world outside is also taking a new look at the country and its cuisine.